-I am a researcher and MSCA posdoctoral fellow at the ITC Faculty Geo-Information Science and Earth Observation, University of Twente, the Netherlands.
-I earned my M.Sc. degree in Internet Technologies and Information Systems from TU Braunschweig, Leibniz University Hannover, TU Clausthal, and University Göttingen, Germany, in 2017, and my Ph.D. at the Faculty of Civil Engineering and Geodetic Science, Leibniz University Hannover, Germany, 2021.
-His research interests include deep learning of road user behavior modeling in intelligent transport systems and autonomous driving and safety analysis between vehicles and vulnerable road users.
+He earned his M.Sc. degree in Internet Technologies and Information Systems from TU Braunschweig, Leibniz University Hannover, TU Clausthal, and University Göttingen, Germany, in 2017, and his Ph.D. at the Faculty of Civil Engineering and Geodetic Science, Leibniz University Hannover, Germany, 2021.

-Currently, I am a recipient of Marie Skłodowska-Curie Actions (MSCA) European Postdoctoral Fellowship with the 101062870 - VeVuSafety project that aims to learn the interactions between vehicles and vulnerable road users to facilitate safer Intelligent Transportation Systems and Autonomous Driving.
+Currently, I am a recipient of Marie SkƂodowska-Curie Actions (MSCA) European Postdoctoral Fellowship with the 101062870 - VeVuSafety project that aims to learn the interactions between vehicles and vulnerable road users to facilitate safer Intelligent Transportation Systems and Autonomous Driving.

 My research interest includes deep learning of road user behavior modeling in Intelligent Transport Systems and Autonomous Driving and Safety Analysis between vehicles and vulnerable road users.